 What the World Does With It

 The audio files Pseudopod produces are released under a Creative Commons license.
-Specifically, we use the Attribution-NonCommercial-NoDerivatives 3.0 license.
+Specifically, we use the Attribution-NonCommercial-NoDerivatives 4.0 license.
 Briefly, this means that the entire world has permission to distribute the podcast for free, provided they give credit for it, don’t try to make money off of it, and don’t change it in any way.
 Transcribing it, extracting portions from it beyond fair use, and mashing it up are all prohibited.
-This license applies only to our audio performance of your work, for which we’ve contracted and paid you.
+This license applies only to our audio performance of your work, and the text on our website, for which we’ve contracted and paid you.
 It does not apply to your story itself; you retain your copyright and all rights to any other use of the story.

 We’ve had some questions about this from the writing community, so we’d like to make our reasoning clear.
 We know that Creative Commons licensing is scary to many writers, and it’s certainly a radical break from traditional rights that expire after a period of time.
 Our take is this: when we create a podcast, we are putting an MP3 file on the Web.
 That MP3 file is going to get downloaded and copied onto thousands of hard drives, CDs, iPods, and other portable devices across the world.
 That’s the point.
 We want people to listen to it.
 But once you’ve done that, you can’t take that file back.
 There is no way to delete the file everywhere it exists.
 There are some highly fallible ways to lock things down, but DRM sucks, and even if we believed in it it’s too complicated for us to implement.